tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 We need to create a new Layer in OpenLayers that will represent our Zika report data.

-This will require a fair amount of work, luckily it is primarly things we did in our `Airwaze project <../../studios/airwaze/>`_.
+This will require a fair amount of work, luckily it is primarily things we did in our `Airwaze project <../../studios/airwaze/>`_.

 Tasks:
     - Design Report.java class